yahiarefaiea/rapida/packages/stylint-config-rapida/readme.md

 **Stylint Config Rapida** - An extensible shared [Stylint](https://github.com/SimenB/stylint) configuration to lint Stylus code.

+**Warning** - Stylint Config Rapida has been deprecated and it's no longer maintained.

 This package is part of [Rapida](https://github.com/yahiarefaiea/rapida).

 ## Usage